MichaelaPolaskova/english-for-designers/case-study/index.md

 ## Social sites

-when I make posts to the social media, I take a screenshot of the movie first.
+When I make posts to the social media, I take a screenshot of the movie first.
 I have to find an interesting moment.
 Then I add filters and the necessary things to it.